caching-tools/next-shared-cache/README.md

 ### Next.js Routers support

-- Full support for Pages Router.
+- Full support for the Pages and the App Router.
-- Almost full support for App Router.
-The only exception is the [`revalidatePath`](https://github.com/caching-tools/next-shared-cache/issues/382) function.

 ### The importance of shared cache in distributed environments